VLM-3R: Vision-Language Models Augmented with Instruction-Aligned 3D Reconstruction: Scalable Spatial and Temporal Data

-\paragraph{Temporal Question-Answer Generation} The question-answer pairs for VS\textit{Temporal}I-Bench originate from diverse 3D datasets (ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, and ARKitScenes~\cite{baruch2021arkitscenes}), which feature videos captured by hand-held monocular cameras, often accompanied by ground-truth depth maps and instance annotations from varied settings.
-To generate these QA pairs, we construct a detailed spatio-temporal scene graph as detailed in previous section.
-This graph explicitly models each object instance with its geometric attributes (e.g., position, size, rotation) and semantic labels, alongside precise camera viewpoint information (pose) at every relevant time step, thereby capturing the global and local status of instances and their evolving associations with the camera.
+\paragraph{Temporal Question-Answer Generation} The question-answer pairs for VS\textit{Temporal}I-Bench originate from diverse 3D datasets (ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, and ARKitScenes~\cite{baruch2021arkitscenes}), which feature videos captured by hand-held monocular cameras, often accompanied by ground-truth depth maps and instance annotations from varied environments.
+To generate these QA pairs, we construct a detailed spatio-temporal scene graph as described in the previous section.
+This graph explicitly models each object instance with its geometric attributes (e.g., position, size, rotation) and semantic labels, together with precise camera viewpoint information (pose) at every relevant time step, thereby capturing the global and local status of instances and their evolving associations with the camera.
 By leveraging this rich scene graph, we can accurately compute various temporal changes (such as net camera displacement) that define our tasks.
-This detailed, structured understanding then enables the automated formulation of diverse question-answer pairs that interrogate camera dynamics, object states, and complex camera-object interactions over time, as exemplified in Figure~\ref{fig:vsti-stats}(b).
+This structured understanding then enables the automated formulation of diverse question-answer pairs that probe camera dynamics, object states, and complex camera-object interactions over time, as exemplified in Figure~\ref{fig:vsti-stats}(b).